intron-prediction-capstone/intron-utility/README.txt

 DESCRIPTION

-  This program is (for now) a simple log-odds calculator.
-It does not do much else yet, and will eventually have more utility in the prediction of U12 introns.
+  This program is meant to find and predict U12 introns.

 INPUT